- Read about the origins of the Syndicate here

 The outlines were usually between one and six pages of single-spaced type and very narrow margins.
 Depending on the series, they provided details about the characters, beginnings and endings, and specific incidents in the story.
 Sometimes Stratemeyer provided additional source material or suggested books and magazines which could be helpful.

-These outlines were presented to ghostwriters who would develop the outline into a book-length manuscript in three to six weeks.
 Many of these writers had careers in the newspaper industry or had written for the same sorts of periodicals for which Stratemeyer wrote.
 Normally, they kept their day jobs and moonlighted by writing for Stratemeyer in their spare time.

 When the manuscript was turned in, Stratemeyer or his assistant, Harriet Otis Smith, read the story to see how well it would fit in with the other volumes of the series, if it was not the first book, and how closely the outline was followed.
 Once the story was considered acceptable, a check was mailed to the ghostwriter and Stratemeyer sent a simple release form which the ghostwriter was to sign and return.